 You will take courses such as:

 Applicants must complete both an ATCAS (Athletic Training Centralized Application Service) application and an ACU Office of Graduate Programs application.
-NOTE: There is a one-time, $85 application fee charged by ATCAS.
+NOTE: There is a one-time, $85 application fee charged by ATCAS, and a one-time, $50 ACU application fee.
 The ATCAS application can also be used to apply for other M.A.T. programs.